… the product page.

 - Someone might reach product page B via a “you may also like…” link on product page A. This visitor doesn’t have any context about product B. They just got here because your marketing brought them here.
 For this visitor give a detailed product category back story.
 They’re intrigued but have no context.

 As you can see each of these visitors is totally different.
 Yet, we show them the same e-commerce product page content.
+Let’s give them a more personalized story.

 Other buyer psychology-based eCommerce conversion ideas